 Stimming isn’t necessarily a bad thing or something that needs to be stifled, but it should be addressed if the behavior is disruptive or interferes with quality of life.

-I grew up with a young man who was diagnosed with Tourette’s.
+I grew up with a young man diagnosed with Tourette’s.
 He was mainstreamed with us all the way through high school.
-His behaviors were not noticeable, until he became upset or worried.
+His behaviors were not noticeable until he became upset or worried.
 The behaviors would include smacking his head and verbally yelling out loud.
 The things he would say included curse words or vulgar comments, which was distracting to all of the other students attempting to learn.
-He was assigned a one-to-one aide who would do her best to decrease the stimming behavior in order to decrease the distraction and disruption to the classroom.
+He was assigned a one-to-one aide who did her best to decrease the stimming behavior in order to decrease the distraction and disruption to the classroom.

 Autism and Speech Blubs

-Speech Blubs is a speech therapy app with a vast library of more than 1,500 activities, face filters, voice-activated activities, and educational bonus videos.
+Speech Blubs is a speech therapy app with more than 1,500 activities, face filters, voice-activated activities, and educational bonus videos.

-Speech Blubs was initially developed for children with autism, Down syndrome, and apraxia of speech!
+We initially developed Speech Blubs for children with autism, Down syndrome, and apraxia of speech!
 The app uses video modeling, which is a proven method for engaging kids on the spectrum.